sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/02-digital-logic-signals.md

 Can vary betwen LOW to HIGH ($t_{pLH}$) and HIGH to LOW ($t_{pHL}$).

-3 delays:

-- Min delay
-- Typical/nominal delay
-- Max delay

-### Types of gate delay

-- Min delay - Best operating conditions, shortest route to output.
-The absolute floor of how quickly a gate can respond.
-Usually happens under optimal temperature and voltage.

-- Typical/nominal delay - Average operating conditions, occurs most of the time under normal operation.
-The expected delay under standard operating conditions.

-- Max delay - Worst operating conditions, longest route to output.
-The worst case scenario that must be planned for to ensure reliable operation.
-Usually happens under high temperature or low voltage.

 ## Logic family

 A collection of different integrated circuit (IC) chips/chip building blocks